 Back to news...
 05 October 2011 Team Handling Of Parcels

 In the majority of cases one person can move the majority of parcels you will be shipping, be it the person in your company who packs them ready for shipping, or the parcel couriers employee that comes to pick them up.
-However in some cases you will have a parcel that maybe classed as “Heavy”.
+However in some cases you will have a large parcel delivery.
 Note: No current maximum lifting weight exists in many countries anymore, following the realisation that what one person can practically lift, another may not be able to do so.

 In a large amount of cases it maybe practical to use some form of mechanised lifting or mechanical assistance, such as a powered hoist or sack truck, but in a number of cases the parcel you maybe wanting to ship may be of such as size (Awkward shape or simply too big a size to get your arms around) or weight, that one person cannot move it alone, and a “Team lift” will be required.